 - Measure the impact of indirect (Scope 3) emissions up and down the supply chain.
-In addition to emissions, a sustainability data platform like Scope 5 can also help you identify opportunities to improve in other areas, such as water, waste and even social and governance sustainability metrics.
+In addition to emissions, a sustainability data platform like Scope 5 can also help you identify opportunities to improve in other areas, such as water, waste, and even social and governance sustainability metrics.

 A Deeper Look at Scope 5’s Benefits

-Using Scope 5 to saving time and money are valuable benefits.
+Using Scope 5 to save time and money are valuable benefits.
 There are others too.
 For example, Scope 5’s analytics can reveal powerful insights that warrant immediate action.
 Charting and reporting functionality help you communicate progress and drive business decisions.

 For example, a user might decide to chart their facility’s energy use intensity (based on facility area) relative to other facilities.
 Such charts reveal outliers; facilities that are using much more energy per square foot than the average (or much less).
 This leads to energy and cost savings.